Damzwan/sketchmate/docs/DRAW_ENGINE_V3_PLAN.md

 ### B2 — scripted scenarios, driven at the engine API

-`src/draw/testing/benchScenarios.ts`, each a pure sequence against `RenderCore` with a fake `Surface`: `zoomInLadder`, `zoomOutLadder`, `panSweep`, `undoRedoStorm`, `remoteAddBurst`, `moveSelection`, `eraseSweep`, `gestureDuringBake` (the R20 case).
+`src/draw/testing/benchScenarios.ts`, each a pure sequence against `RenderEngine` with a fake `Surface`: `zoomInLadder`, `zoomOutLadder`, `panSweep`, `undoRedoStorm`, `remoteAddBurst`, `moveSelection`, `eraseSweep`, `gestureDuringBake` (the R20 case).